aaferna/MySQLtoSleekDB/README.md

 This tool was born with my need to want to export different MySQL databases and test the performance of SleekDB with a large volume of information, which turned out to be perfect... both products, of course.

 That is why I decided to share the experiment for those who require it.
+Soon it will have a GUI, for now it is only handled as a timely tool that you can integrate your way!

 ## How do I get it?